 Have you examined the state of your business sector?
 Who are your competitors and what’s something new that you can offer?
 Are there any economic predictions for your business area?
 For example, the transport and logistics sector is expecting exceptional growth over the next 25 years.

-You may not have the capital, networks or know-how to pull together all of the professional resources and advice you need from day one, so we’re here to help you with a couple of handy weblinks and apps that may point you in the right direction while you find your way.
+You may not have the capital, networks or know-how to pull together all of the professional resources and advice you need from day one, so we’ve put together a handy list of links and apps that may point you in the right direction.

 Reduce your risk by knowing who you’re doing business with.

 It’s important to ensure your employees are paid correctly, on time and at the correct rate.
-It’s important also to be aware of any other benefits they are entitled to, such as sick leave or overtime.
+You also have to be aware of any other benefits they are entitled to, such as sick leave or overtime.

 If you’re interested in stories and learning from other small business owners, or bits of advice from those in the know, here are a few websites and blogs that may be of interest to you: